-Here’s what to do when the tuner complains you have a bad pin block and she tells you your piano’s dying re: expansions and contractions and the pinblock – due to fluctuating humidity – is so dried out the pins got so loose that the strings pop out of tune, or that they’re impossible to fine tune.
+Here’s what to do when the tuner complains you have a bad pin block and she tells you your piano’s dying because the pinblock – due to fluctuating humidity – is so dried out the pins got so loose that the strings pop out of tune, or that they’re impossible to fine tune.

 Get some 2-oz bottles of thinnest superglue with an applicator cap.
 You’ll probably use two, maybe even three.
 And borrow a brute or two to help tilt the piano on its back.

 Call around piano shops and see if one will rent you a piano tilt truck.
 Probably they won’t!
 You’ll have to lay the piano flat on its back, which means letting the top end rest on a 2×4 so you can get your hands under the piano when it’s ready to stand back up.

 Borrow or buy a respirator good enough to keep superglue fumes from clogging ye lungs.